Ross Road, Llantilio Pertholey

 - Spacious accommodation located over three floors

-- Kitchen plus 2 reception rooms, 6 bedrooms, principal with balcony with views
+- Kitchen plus 2 reception rooms, 6 bedrooms, principal with balcony and views

 - Private rear garden, semi circular stone terrace, paddock.
 Garage and parking